Goal 5: Gender Equality

 Niagara Region Forms Women’s Advisory Committee

-A unanimous vote supported the formation of a women’s advisory committee, to advocate for gender equity and gender-based resolutions.
-The committee is an opportunity to show leadership in Niagara for all women.
+A unanimous council vote supported the formation of a women’s advisory committee in the Niagara Region to advocate for gender equity and gender-based resolutions.
+The committee is an avenue to create opportunities for growth and leadership in Niagara for all women.

 Solidarité des femmes et familles immigrantes francophones du Niagara (SOFIFRAN)